-Phase 1 master plan details
+Phase one master plan details

-Phase 1 of the master plan is located in the northern part of the site and includes an academic building, a residential building and a co-location building, as well as an outdoor open space.
+Phase one of the master plan is located in the northern part of the site and includes an academic building, a residential building and a co-location building, as well as an outdoor open space.

 The river-to-river campus will feature more than 2.5 acres of open public space with landscaping, benches, porous pavements, stormwater gardens and native plantings.
 A pedestrian-friendly ‘Tech Walk’ will run along the length of the campus, with buildings organised along its central spine.

 The four-storey First Academic Building will house cutting-edge academic and technical facilities.
-It will feature an open galleria, a café and terrace facing the campus plaza.
+It will feature an open galleria, a café and a terrace facing the campus plaza.

 The seven-storey corporate co-location building will provide space for interaction and collaboration between technology companies, and Cornell Tech students and faculty.
 The loft-like building will feature crystalline geometries that allow daylight into all the parts of the building.
 It will consist of cantilevered south-west and north-east wings with a central atrium that is linked to the campus plaza by a series of landscaped terraces.
-The building will house a tech gallery and retail spaces in the ground floor.
+The building will house a tech gallery and retail spaces on the ground floor.

 The residential building, located in the north-east corner of the site, will include 356 housing units for students, staff and faculty across 26 stories.
 It will also include amenities such as a gym, bike room, lounge, roof deck, multi-purpose space and media rooms for residents.

-Phase 2 development
+Phase two development

-Phases 2 of the project will be developed on the central and southern portion of the site.
+Phases two of the project will be developed on the central and southern portion of the site.
 It will include an academic research building, two corporate co-location buildings, two mixed-use buildings, another central utility building and 250 parking spaces.

-Construction timeline for the new university campus
+The construction timeline for the new university campus

 Construction of the campus began in early 2014 following the signing of the lease and the official land transfer.
-Initial construction activities included completion of test borings, the arrival of the first barge to transport construction materials, and construction of a site fence.
+Initial construction activities included the completion of test borings, the arrival of the first barge to transport construction materials, and the construction of a site fence.

 Sustainable features of the Cornell NYC Tech campus